 - Bitcoin trading hours vary depending on how you choose to trade

 - Buying bitcoin from an exchange gives you 24/7 access, but you’ll need to create an exchange account and digital wallet plus exchanges might be closed for maintenance

-- Trading bitcoin with spread bets and CFDs with us will give you 24/7 access except from 10pm Friday to 8am Saturday
+- Trading bitcoin with CFDs with us will give you 24/7 access except from 10pm Friday to 8am Saturday

-- With spread bets and CFDs, you’ll be able to go long and speculate on bitcoin’s price rising, as well as short and speculate on it falling.
-Plus, you won’t need an exchange account or wallet – just a trading account
+- With CFDs, you’ll be able to go long and speculate on bitcoin’s price rising, as well as short and speculate on it falling.
+Plus, you won’t need an exchange account or wallet – but you will need a professional trading account

 - When you trade with us, you’ll benefit from fixed spreads on our entire crypto offering, so underlying liquidity or volatility won’t make spreads tighten or widen – meaning low liquidity or high volatility won’t affect your order execution

 This information has been prepared by IG, a trading name of IG Limited.
 In addition to the disclaimer below, the material on this page does not contain a record of our trading prices, or an offer of, or solicitation for, a transaction in any financial instrument.
 IG accepts no responsibility for any use that may be made of these comments and for any consequences that result.
 No representation or warranty is given as to the accuracy or completeness of this information.
 Consequently any person acting on it does so entirely at their own risk.
 Any research provided does not have regard to the specific investment objectives, financial situation and needs of any specific person who may receive it.
 It has not been prepared in accordance with legal requirements designed to promote the independence of investment research and as such is considered to be a marketing communication.
 Although we are not specifically constrained from dealing ahead of our recommendations we do not seek to take advantage of them before they are provided to our clients.